Higher and foundation tier

 freely around the structure.

 The fact that these metallic bonds are not permanent but are constantly breaking and reforming allows the layers of ions to slide over each other.
 This is shown in the diagram below, which shows a pushing force being applied to the top two layers of ions in a metal structure.
-The metallic bonds in these layers immediately break and the layers slide along, but as soon as they stop moving the metallic bonds immediately reform.
+The metallic bonds in these layers immediately break and the layers of ions slide along, but as soon as they stop moving the metallic bonds immediately reform.
 This is why metals are malleable (hammered into shape) and ductile (can be pulled into wires).